EternalNightLP/recon-scanning-kali-tools/README.md

 # Reconnaissance & Scanning – Kali Linux Tools

-This repository contains results and usage notes for basic recon and scanning using Kali tools.
+This repo documents recon & scanning using Kali tools:

-## Tools Used
+## Folders
-- Netdiscover
+- netdiscover/
-- Nmap
+- nmap/
-- Wireshark
+- wireshark/
-- Burp Suite
+- burp-suite/
-- OWASP ZAP
+- zap/
-- Metasploit Framework
+- metasploit/

-## Structure
+## How to Run:
-- `netdiscover/` – ARP scanning results
-- `nmap/` – Port scanning and service detection
-- `wireshark/` – Packet captures
-- `burp-suite/` – Web intercept results
-- `zap/` – Automated vulnerability scan reports
-- `metasploit/` – Exploit and auxiliary logs
+1. Use netdiscover for ARP scan
+2. Nmap for port, service, and OS detection
+3. Wireshark for packet capture
+4. Burp/ZAP for web app scanning
+5. Metasploit for post-scan exploitation